 They wiped themselves out by polluting their atmosphere with oxygen.

-Billions of years later, less than half of our sun’s age, single cell Eukarote cells appeared (cells with a nucleus).
+Billions of years later, less than half of our sun’s age, Prokaryotic single cells appeared (first cells, no nucleus).
 This generously occurred about 2.1 billion years ago.

-Over the course of the next 2.1 billion years, life forms rose and fell, rose and fell: mass extinctions on an epic scale never seen before or since.
-Eventually the age of the dinosaurs ceased forever – when the earth no longer had enough oxygen in the atmosphere to support such megafauna, and then came the age of the mammal.
+Actual multicellular animal life forms rose about 600 million years ago and fell, rose and fell: mass extinctions on an epic scale never seen before or since.
+Eventually the age of the dinosaurs ceased forever – when the earth no longer had enough oxygen in the atmosphere to support such land-based megafauna – and then came the age of the mammal.